 Julia leads business operations and finance for Red Fox, and has been an integral part of the team since day one.
 Based in Berkeley, Julia works closely with Joel on cupping and approvals in the lab, and also heads up Red Fox’s sourcing efforts in Rwanda.

 Julia comes to Red Fox from Sightglass Coffee in San Francisco where she worked in project management & wholesale operations.
 Before that, she split her time between political campaigns in Washington, DC & Southern California, beekeeping in eastern Washington state, and studying yoga & meditation in India & Nepal.
 Julia has a B.A. in International Relations and French from Pomona College in Claremont, CA.

-Adam joins Red Fox as Aleco’s right hand man on the trading desk and as point person for all things sales.
+Adam joined Red Fox on the trading desk in 2016 and works as the sourcing and sales lead for Mexico.
 After a diverse exploration of the world of food and agriculture, including stints as manager of an organic ginger farm outside of Hilo, Hawaii and several wine harvests in Oregon and Chile, Adam found his true calling and home in the coffee business.
 For over a decade, he has focused on green coffee, working primarily with coffee quality and farmers at origin, while keeping Portland, Oregon as his home base.
 After getting his Q-Grader license in Armenia, Colombia in 2008, he worked with the Coffee Quality Institute as a Coffee Corps Volunteer and Assistant Instructor, and has been involved in judging various regional coffee quality competitions.
 For three years, Adam worked as Green Coffee Buyer and Source Relationship Manager for Stumptown Coffee Roasters, and prior to that as a Trader and Quality Control Manager for Sustainable Harvest Coffee Importers.